nullsc/Hacking-List/Checklists/Web-Application-Checklist.md

 - [ ] Can't change password
 - [ ] Can change password without knowing the current the one
 - [ ] No MFA supported
+- [ ] Multiple users can login at the same time

 ## Injection